Whether you are a remote working novice or it’s just another week for you, here are some tech tips to help you make the most of it.

 Unreliable internet connections can slow down productivity – so it’s important to ensure your broadband is up to speed, especially in households with multiple users:

-If poor performance persists, have a look at installing an extender or even upgrading your broadband – speak to your provider for options.
+If poor performance persists, have a look at installing an extender or even upgrading your broadband.
+If cable broadband isn't cutting it, you could try out mobile broadband with a data SIM plan.

 Video conferencing – use it smartly